AndersDJohnson/rivets-server/README.md

 Advantages:
 - Friendly to search engines and browsers without JavaScript
-- Potential for faster first render on mobile devices
+- Potential for faster "time-to-content" in mobile experience
 - Use the same templating language on client & server

 ## Installation